 Interestingly enough, Lon'qu is revealed to be able to suppress his fear of women during battle.
 However, it is entirely possible that he lost not just because his opponent was a woman, but because he was fighting a woman.
 He apparently reveals that he is afraid of getting close to women because he's afraid of them getting hurt like it happened to Ke'ri, who died in an Heroic Sacrifice to protect him - so once he realised his opponent was female, the effect was a sort-of Logic Bomb in his mind.
 So, it's not for the reason that you'd expect.

 In regards to how Grima comes off as such a Generic Doomsday Villain even compared to Medeus, what about that?
 Well think about it, it was established in the Archaneia games that the Earth Dragons besides Medeus degenerated and attacked humanity.
 Later in Mystery of the Emblem and it's remake, Medeus claims in his death speech that if the Binding Shield is broken, the Earth Dragons would return.
-Now let's look at Grima, the dragon has dozens of eyes on his/her/it's body, was said in the Knights of Iris book to be descended from the Earth Dragons, and the shield and altar where the Earth Dragons were sealed have different functions in Awakening.
-At some point before Awakening, the Earth Dragons fused together into the dragon that is known as Grima, who went and terrorized humanity until being defeated by the efforts of the First Exalt, Naga, and others.
-Considering how the Earth Dragons were before being sealed, having a dragon who came from a fusion of them be so into attacking humans isn't that surprising.
+Now let's look at Grima, the dragon has dozens of eyes on his body, was said in the Knights of Iris book to be descended from the Earth Dragons, and the shield and altar where the Earth Dragons were sealed have different functions in Awakening.
+Perhaps some point before Awakening, the Earth Dragons fused together into the dragon that is known as Grima, who went and terrorized humanity until being defeated by the efforts of the First Exalt, Naga, and others.
+However this raises the question of how the Earth Dragons would gain the ability to fuse, or why it would be capable of sentience.

 Lon'qu could possibly be Valmese from Chon'sin, since people from Chon'sin have names with apostrophes.